xtagon/scoreoid-gem/README.md

 Contributing
 ------------

+Contributions are most welcome!

 1. [Fork it on Bitbucket](https://bitbucket.org/xtagon/scoreoid-ruby-gem/fork)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Please use the [issue tracker](https://bitbucket.org/xtagon/scoreoid-ruby-gem/issues?status=new&status=open) if you encounter a bug or have a feature request.

 License
 -------